freerasmea/freerasmea.github.io/_posts/2016-06-12-rasmea-to-appear-in-detroit-for-status-hearing.md

 **WHEN:**
 <br>· Monday, June 13th, 2016, at 10 AM Eastern Standard Time for support rally and Rasmea Defense Committee press availability.
-· Status conference in judge’s chambers **(closed to the press and public)** begins at 11 AM EST.
+<br>· Status conference in judge’s chambers **(closed to the press and public)** begins at 11 AM EST.
-· Press conference with defense attorneys and other speakers after the status conference.
+<br>· Press conference with defense attorneys and other speakers after the status conference.

 **WHERE:** U.S. Courthouse for the Eastern District of Michigan, 231 W. Lafayette Blvd., downtown Detroit